Chained Soldier: Mato Defense Force

 Commander of the Mato Defense Force's 6th Squad.
-Tenka is first introduced when a general order is passed down for all of the MDF's squads to work more closely together, and she discusses with Kyouka for their units to hold a joint training exercise.
-After meeting Yuuki, Tenka develops a huge crush on him, which progresses to head-over-heels love.
-She takes any opportunity to profess her love for Yuuki, even participating in some rewards despite not borrowing him as a Slave.
-Tenka also fantasizes about marrying Yuuki in the future.
+Tenka is first introduced when a general order is issued for all the MDF's squads to work more closely together, and she discusses with Kyouka holding a joint training exercise.
+After meeting Yuuki, Tenka develops an intense crush on him that evolves into head-over-heels love.
+She takes any opportunity to profess her love for Yuuki, such as flirting with him frequently and even participating in some rewards despite not borrowing him as a Slave.
+Tenka also fantasizes about marrying Yuuki in the future and having children with him.
 Her ability is called "Ame-no-Mitori", which grants her the power of spatial manipulation.
 Within a 50 km radius, she can create portals to travel between locations and obliterate her enemies, and enter restricted areas for espionage purposes.